US Sports Veteran

 Patrick Peterson, Richard Sherman, and now Jalen Ramsey have been associated with the term “shutdown corner” in recent years.
 They are top-notch coverage specialists, but none of them have gotten to where Revis was.
 It’s a different era now, but no one is close to Revis’ historic years.
 His fundamentals and ability to diagnose routes and stay with receivers was just uncanny, and he wasn’t as fast or athletic as some of the guys in the league now.

 During his 11-year career, Revis made seven Pro Bowls and was a First-Team All-Pro four times.
 The four years he didn’t make the Pro Bowl were his rookie season, 2012 (when he only played in two games), and the last two seasons of his career.
 Revis only has 29 career interceptions, but that’s not surprising since teams were afraid to even throw at him.
 Just look at 2010 when he was a First-Team All-Pro but had zero interceptions.

-While he will be forever remembered as a New York Jet, and one of the best players to ever wear the team’s uniform, but he won a Super Bowl with the New England Patriots during his one season with the team.
-That was the 2014 NFL season and the last time Revis was an All-Pro.
-To be fair, the Jets are partly to blame for Revis leaving in the first place.
+Revis will be forever remembered as a New York Jet, and one of the best players to ever wear the team’s uniform.
+However, he won Super Bowl XLIX with the New England Patriots in 2014, which was his final All-Pro campaign.
+The Jets are partly to blame for Revis leaving in the first place.

-Hard feelings aside, Revis will retire as a Jet, presumably by signing a one-day contract, in the coming week.
+Hard feelings aside, Revis will retire as a Jet, presumably by signing a one-day contract in the coming week.
 It’s good to see that the two sides are willing to come together and celebrate the retirement of the greatest corner of his generation and the best defender in Jets history.